jackrvu/sweet-case/README.txt

 Now, write full program to start detecting cars, etc Start w/ the driveway, detecting which cars are present
 >>>>>>> 93bd6cb (changed readme)

+yolov8x.pt is a good model, but too big, so not on repo. have to download